owid/etl/docs/data/faostat.md

   be present in region aggregates (meaning continents and income groups will miss this element).
 If it is `sum`, the values of the elements of the members of the region will be added together for each year.
 * `was_per_capita`: 1 if the original element was given per capita, 0 otherwise.
-If it is 1, it will be multiplied by the population given by FAOSTAT (if it is given, otherwise the execution of the corresponding garden step will raise an assertion error, in which case the variable should be kept as per-capita).
+If it is 1, it will be multiplied by the population given by FAOSTAT (if this population is given, otherwise the execution of the corresponding garden step will raise an assertion error, in which case the variable should be kept as per-capita).
 * `make_per_capita`: 1 to create an additional per-capita element, 0 otherwise.
 If it is 1, the element will be divided by the OWID population.
 The element code of the new variable will be the same as the original element code, but with the letters `pc` prepended (e.g. the per-capita variable of the original element with code `001234` will be `pc1234`).